Ejb503/odoo-react-native/docs/react-native-integration-guide.md

   // Fetch with automatic token refresh const fetchWithAuth = async (url, options = {}) => {
+    // If there's already a token refresh in progress, wait for it to complete if (tokenRefreshPromise) {
+      await tokenRefreshPromise;
+    }

     const token = await getToken();
+    if (!token) {
+      throw new Error('Not authenticated.
+Please login first.');
+    }

     const headers = {
       ...options.headers,